Accelerator

 Being a part of the [Yass] family confirmed that what I'm doing is right,

-focusing on what we know is important for kids really works, and having a network of people now that also agree was super huge.
+going against the common core and focusing on what we know is important for kids really works, and having a network of people now that also agree was super huge.

 The Yass Prize is truly changing the landscape of education options across the nation,